 And don’t forget to upload the new Fansided App, so you never have to miss an “Eyes” piece again… Which is nice…

-Tags: Casey Cizikas Daniel Alfredsson Evgeni Nabokov Featured Garth Snow HOCKEY Isles Jack Adams Jack Capuano John Tavares Josh Bailey Keith Aucoin Kyle Okposo Lubomir Visnovsky Matt Martin New York Islanders NHL Ottawa Senators PAUL MACLEAIN Popular SENS Sergei Gonchar
+Tags: Casey Cizikas Daniel Alfredsson Evgeni Nabokov Garth Snow HOCKEY Isles Jack Adams Jack Capuano John Tavares Josh Bailey Keith Aucoin Kyle Okposo Lubomir Visnovsky Matt Martin New York Islanders NHL Ottawa Senators PAUL MACLEAIN SENS Sergei Gonchar